 What teams often don’t know is that the ‘how to’ of resolving the ‘prove innocence’ dilemma has been solved.

-Today the platform will do most of the heavily lifting when resolving the prove innocence problem.
+Today the platform will do most of the heavy lifting when resolving the ‘prove innocence’ problem.

 Here’s a quick run-down: